Fiat currency is dead.

 So here’s a look at what’s out there now and how investors can take part in the cryptocurrency revolution.

 It launched in 2008 during a generational world financial crisis.

 As I said, Bitcoin is convenient, anonymous, open-sourced, and completely independent from government or bank oversight.
 This made it crucial at a time when banks and debt-heavy governments were exposed as fraudulent, unstable, and unreliable.

 Bitcoins aren’t printed, they’re mined through a complicated cryptographic process.

 Bitcoin miners run special software that competes with other users to solve irreversible cryptographic puzzles.
-The first miner to solve each puzzle is awarded 12.5 newly minted Bitcoins.
-The difficulty of each puzzle increases as the number of miners increase.
+The first miner to solve each puzzle is awarded 12.5 newly minted bitcoins.
+The difficulty of each puzzle increases as the number of miners increases.

 The amount of Bitcoins a successful miner receives is cut in half every four years.
-It began at 50 Bitcoins, and was last cut to 12.5 in July, 2016.
-This will continue all the way through 2140, when the system reaches its absolute limit of 21 million Bitcoins.
+It began at 50 bitcoins, and was last cut to 6.25 in June 2021.
+This will continue all the way through 2140, when the system reaches its absolute limit of 21 million bitcoins.
 More than half of the finite amount is already in circulation.